-Local MP Kevin Foster, in conjunction with the Herald Express, is launching a campaign to save the vital train services connecting Manchester and Birmingham to the Bay.
+In November 2016, Conservative Candidate Kevin Foster, in conjunction with the Herald Express, launched a campaign to save the vital train services connecting Manchester and Birmingham to the Bay.

 As things stand, from December 2017 Torquay and Paignton could lose two trains each weekday to Birmingham and Manchester.
 Constituents in Torquay and Paignton (and much needed tourists!) would therefore be left with just one weekday train to Birmingham and Manchester, leaving at 0702, and no direct train to Torquay and Paignton from Manchester and Birmingham.